MatheuZSecurity/Rootkit/Ring0/Protecting-Files/README.md

 kill -45 0 # sets root
 ```

- ### The Read Hook
+ ### The Write Hook

- - The read hook will protect the content of the file under the constant `TARGET_FILE` therefore, preventing modifications to this file even by root user
+ - The write hook will protect the content of the file under the constant `TARGET_FILE` therefore, preventing modifications to this file even by root user
  - The static content of the file is under `DATA` constant hence, only that specific data will be inside that file
 ```bash
 cat /root/data.txt